cyberpunk-666/AIDocStringGenerator-1/README.md

 ### AIDocStringGenerator: Overview and Purpose

 **AIDocStringGenerator** is an advanced Python tool engineered to streamline the task of creating and updating docstrings in Python source files.
-Utilizing cutting-edge AI technologies like Anthropic and OpenAI GPT-3.5, this application delivers high-quality, context-aware docstrings that significantly enhance code readability and maintainability.
+Utilizing cutting-edge AI technologies like Anthropic, Google and OpenAI, this application delivers high-quality, context-aware docstrings that significantly enhance code readability and maintainability.

 **Key Features**: